winsonwq/Mr.Coverage/README.md

 ## Usage
 For command `mr-coverage`, there is one more param called `--project-directory` or `--pd`.
 It should be assigned to your testing directory which can support your specs to run.
 Usually, it will be your project directory.

-The other arguments are all from `jasmine-node` which is the jasmine runner in nodejs.
-Especially, `directory` param for `jasmine-node` means your spec folder.
+The other arguments are all from `mocha` which is the jasmine runner in nodejs.
+Especially, `directory` param for `mocha` means your spec folder.
 Right now, spec folder is always relative to the `--project-directory` folder.

 ### Coverage.json
 You must set a `coverage.json` file under the root `--project-directory` folder.
 The content of that is a array to mark which file or folder Mr.Coverage should track.